GWDdoS/Astral/about.md

  * Customization
  * Another type of features as:
-    - Hitbox Trail
+    - Hitbox Trail (In the works)
-    - Layout Mode
+    - Layout Mode (In the works)
-    - No Effects (any visual effect)
+    - No Effects (Any visual effect)

 # How to use

-* Click ALT or your custom keybind (Not Implemented)
+* Click ALT or your custom keybind

 # Special Thanks

 * Thank you Slideglide for helping us with this, also teaching us how to do not blow up this!
 * Thanks to Chagh (developer of TCBot) and Nat! (developer of Silicate) for giving us helpful tidbits on what to do and suggestions on how to do them.
 * Thanks to Snopphin and Absollute for just being here and talking.
-* Thanks to GMP for helping us start the mod, even though you had to leave before we could finish.
+* Thank you GMP for helping start the project, and give use useful advice and help.